connkat/school/COMP1131/Modules/Module2/module2-notes.md

 ### Expressions
 - An expression is a combination of one or more operators and operands that usually performs a calculation.
 The value calculated does not have to be a number, but often it is.

--Arithmetic Operators:
+#  Arithmetic Operators:
-The usual arithmetic operations are defined for both integer and floating point numeric types, including addition (+), subtraction (–), multiplication (*), and di- vision (/).
+The usual arithmetic operations are defined for both integer and floating point numeric types, including addition (+), subtraction (–), multiplication (*), and division (/).
 Java also has another arithmetic operation: The remainder operator (%) returns the remainder after dividing the second operand into the first.
 The remainder operator is sometimes called the modulus operator.

 - As you might expect, if either or both operands to any numeric operator are floating point values, the result is a floating point value.
 However, the division operator (/) produces results that are less intuitive, depending on the types of the operands.
 If both operands are integers, the / operator performs integer division, meaning that any fractional part of the result is discarded.
 If one or the other or both operands are floating point values, the / operator performs floating point division, and the fractional part of the result is kept.